Pronunciation of 'Trichocereus'

 English (United States)

-A genus of cacti native to South America, known for their columnar growth and often large flowers.
+A genus of cacti native to South America, often known for their columnar growth and large flowers.

 Latin